 To remember ACE inhibitors, memorize the suffix “-pril”:

 This way, if you stumble upon a drug you don’t know on your exam, you can at least recall its classification which should help you narrow down your answer.

 You may love old-school studying with a textbook, shuffling through your tried and true flashcards, or even reviewing your class notes, but it’s okay if these study methods aren’t your go-to.
 Studying pharmacology can be an incredibly heavy lift, and sometimes your favorite study method isn’t enough motivation for you to hit the books.

 To prevent burnout and procrastination, try a new way to study.
-This can be anywhere from forming a study group, creating a pharmacology jeopardy game, drawing your own slideshow, or using pharmacology mnemonics.
+This can be anywhere from forming a study group, creating a pharmacology jeopardy game, drawing your own slideshow, or using mnemonics for pharmacology drugs.

 Pharmacology mnemonics are a handy and fun way to memorize all kinds of medications.
 With the proper acronym, rhyme, association, or picture, you’ll easily recall drug information when you need it!

 4. Try Picmonic for efficient, quick drug memorization

 Picmonic is a research-proven study tool that has over 1,300 pharmacology mnemonics, offers daily quizzes with spaced repetition, and has thousands of covered topics so you can learn more in less time.
 It even covers hundreds of other need-to-know topics for nursing and pharmacy students alike.
 Picmonic uses funky and exciting picture mnemonics to tell a story so students like you can use them to remember drugs quickly for your next exam and for your future career.